Rajavn6789/Rajavn6789/README.md

 - 💞️ Love to work with ... data visualization, lineage e.t.c
 - 🌱 I’m currently learning ...
 Laws of UX
 - 🎮 Hobbies ...
 Simulation car racing, adruino and badminton
-- ✉ How to reach me... rajavn6789@gmail.com
+- ✉ How to reach out to me... rajavn6789@gmail.com